Rudrashtakam: Poetry

 In Rudrashtakam, each stanza is written in Jagati meter, and hence contains 48 syllables per stanza.
-Each line is written in the Bhujangaprayāt chhand, containing four groups of light-heavy-heavy syllables (।ऽऽ ।ऽऽ ।ऽऽ ।ऽऽ).
+Each line is written in the Bhujangaprayāt chhand, containing four groups of light-heavy-heavy syllables.

-An astakam belong to the genre of lyric poetry, which tends to be short, extremely melodic, and contemplative.
+An Astakam belong to the genre of lyric poetry, which tends to be short, extremely melodic, and contemplative.
 It reflects and portrays the poet's own feelings, states of mind, and perceptions about the theme or character in the Astakam.

 Context

 The Rudrashtakam narrates the qualities and deeds of Rudra.

 The body of the Rudrashtakam includes many qualities, attributes and motifs associated with Shiva, including the destruction of Tripura, the annihilation of Kamadeva, etc. These symbols and motifs related to the life and deeds of Rudra.

-Text

-See Sanskrit for details of pronunciation.